 - Our Elves Are Better: The Doctor, early on, explains to Rose how he can feel the planet whirling through space through some apparent Time Lord extra spatial sense, and has the occasional go at humans as "apes" or primitives.

 - Out of Job, Into the Plot: Isn't it convenient that Rose has just lost her employment?Rose: I'm only at home because someone blew up my job.

 - Poster-Gallery Bedroom: We only get a couple of quick glimpses, but Rose's bedroom is very pink indeed.

 - Put on a Bus: Rose's mother and boyfriend are simply left behind in 21st century London, with the Doctor's assurance that she can return to them mere minutes after she left if she wants to.
-It doesn't actually work out that way in the future episode, but on paper it's a perfectly plausible promise to make.
+It doesn't actually work out that way in future episodes, but on paper it's a perfectly plausible promise to make.

-The Doctor: So it needs a transmitter to boost the signal.
+- Shaped Like Itself:The Doctor: So it needs a transmitter to boost the signal.

 Rose: What does it look like?